 Undergraduate students are encouraged to participate in research programs with faculty members and may take CHEM-305, Independent Study in Chemistry, 3 cr. and CHEM-399, Research in Chemistry, 3 cr. for that purpose.
 Internships with local chemical industries and laboratories are also encouraged through CHEM-365, Internship in Chemistry I, 6 cr. and CHEM-366, Internship in Chemistry II, 6 cr.
 Please consult with the undergraduate advisor concerning these courses.

 Students should also be aware of the University requirements for the Bachelor's degree.
-All students must complete a minimum of 42 semester hours at the 300 level.

 Major in Chemistry for the Bachelor of Science Degree